-If you are not satisfied with this response, you have the right to seek an investigation and review by the Ombudsman.
+If you are not satisfied with this response regarding the two requested reports, you have the right to seek an investigation and review by the Ombudsman.
 Information about how to make a complaint is available at www.ombudsman.parliament.nz or 0800 802 602.